The short version

 How I got here

-I started teaching myself to code when I was 10, which was an unusual thing to do in 2015 but is a lot more common now.
+I started teaching myself to code when I was 10, which was unusual in 2015 but common now.
 No CS degree, no bootcamp — just ten years of shipping real projects for real people who expected them to work.
-That’s a different kind of education than a curriculum; it teaches you what actually matters (performance, clarity, maintenance) versus what only matters in exams (clever abstractions, trendy stacks, architectural purity).
+That teaches you what actually matters (performance, clarity, maintenance) versus what only matters in exams.

-CipherForces started in 2021 as a service-and-tools shop for small businesses in the Los Angeles area.
+CipherForces started in 2021 as a service-and-tools shop for small businesses in greater LA.
 The pitch was simple: most small business websites are slow, template-heavy, and locked into subscriptions.
-I build fast custom sites that you own outright, priced honestly, plus free browser tools that replace the endless stack of $10-$30/mo SaaS subscriptions small business owners accumulate.
+I build fast custom sites that you own outright, priced honestly, plus free browser tools that replace the endless stack of $10–$30/mo SaaS subscriptions small business owners accumulate.

 What I actually work on